 And in Australia it's only approved for use for 12 months as there are no studies to show the impact of use after a year.

 Beyond Latisse, there's certainly plenty of other lash-enhancing serums for sale at cosmetic counters, in chemists and online.
-But do they actually work?

-According to Desiree Stordahl, US-based author and cosmetics expert with Paula's Choice Skincare, when it comes to eyelash serums most of the products aren't effective, with only a few exceptions, one of which is Latisse.
+But according to Desiree Stordahl, US-based author and cosmetics expert with Paula's Choice Skincare, when it comes to eyelash serums most of the products aren't effective, with only a few exceptions, one of which is Latisse.

 Stordahl says the only other lash serum that comes close in terms of effectiveness, in her opinion, is RevitaLash Advanced (which is available over the counter in Australia).
 She says it contains a synthetic prostaglandin which can increase lash growth, although there is less research into the product's efficacy.

 Overseas, the Swedish Medical Products Agency and the US Food and Drug Administration (FDA) have issued warnings about eyelash serums containing synthetic (or analogue) prostaglandin due to the limited research of efficacy and risk of side effects including eye irritation, eye colour change and even changing the fatty tissue around the eyes which can cause the eyes to sink in.

-"Most cosmetic products claiming to grow lashes typically don't work.
-They are marketed with exotic plant extracts, peptides, and conditioning agents which may sound great in theory, but do nothing to stimulate lash growth."
+"Most cosmetic products claiming to grow lashes typically don't work," she says.
+"They are marketed with exotic plant extracts, peptides, and conditioning agents which may sound great in theory, but do nothing to stimulate lash growth."

 Are eyelash serums safe?

 Doctor Brad McKay, from Sydney, says that while over-the-counter products aren't going to make your eyelashes grow longer, it's important to watch the expiry dates of these products as prolonged use means the preservative will die and there is a risk of bacteria building up and causing bacterial conjunctivitis.

 He also stresses it's important not to use products designed for glaucoma to enhance your lashes.

-"Eye drops normally used for glaucoma can be used 'off licence' to enhance your eyelashes, but that's at the risk of affecting your vision, so it's kind of important."
+"Eye drops normally used for glaucoma can be used 'off licence' to enhance your eyelashes, but that's at the risk of affecting your vision, so it's kind of important," he says.

-And then there is the possibility of eyelash growth products causing itching, inflammation and redness, or more serious side effects.
+Then there's the possibility of eyelash growth products causing itching, inflammation and redness, or more serious side effects.
 So play it safe and check with your doctor before you buy.

-Risky business – buying medicines from overseas
+The risks of buying medicines from overseas

 Thanks to the internet, it's never been easier to get access to medicines even if they haven't been approved for use in Australia.
 While it could be tempting to order a product such as Latisse online and bypass trying to get a prescription, it's important to exercise caution.

 The TGA says that buying medicines online might seem a convenient option but it can be risky in terms of legality, cost and safety.